mosqueradvd/AtomBlog/README.md

 All commands inside the Bash terminal
 Even the process of making a Pull Request within GitHub.
+Created by me with &alt;3
+Examples on Windows, Linux & Mac included
 This is not a very complete READ.me, but I will improve it.